Skip to content

 Using FL3XX BRIGHT: Editor Role

-As an Editor you'll work directly with AWS QuickSight to create, customize, and manage analyses and visualizations.
+As an Editor, you'll work directly with AWS QuickSight to create, customize, and manage analyses and visualizations.
 This role involves using QuickSight's powerful analytics to turn raw data into actionable insights displayed in BRIGHT.

-First, let's start with a Walk-Through Tutorial:
+First, let's start with the following Walk-Through Tutorials:

 Familiarization with BRIGHT and QuickSight